jssteinberg/hackline.vim/README.md

 - **Git** info is bring-your-own function (from a plugin usually), or falls back to the built-in support for one of the following plugins (though maintenance of plugin support can not be ensured) connected to in order: [gitsigns.nvim](https://github.com/lewis6991/gitsigns.nvim), [vim-fugitive](https://github.com/tpope/vim-fugitive), [vim-gitbranch](https://github.com/itchyny/vim-gitbranch).
 [VGit](https://github.com/tanvirtin/vgit.nvim) can supplement the two latter with Git status.

 *Why another statusline plugin?*
 Hackline.vim needs no customizing or no patched icon font.
-It’s not for the shallow, but hacked to be the lightest statusline plugin for pragmatic speed freak vimmers.
-In all honesty, the barebones Vim features hackline.vim uses has drawbacks, but that’s worked around by hackline‘s design choices and are not really noticeable.
+It’s not for the shallow, but hacked to be the lightest statusline plugin for pragmatic vimmers.
+In all honesty, the minimalism and barebones Vim features hackline.vim uses has drawbacks, but that’s worked around by hackline‘s design choices and are not really noticeable.
+Except the opinionated nature.
 The advantage is load time.
-Also, hackline.vi is generally fast.
+Also, hackline.vim is generally fast.

 ## Installation